The life of Willem Jansz. Blaeu

 was signed G. Blaeu / Willem Blaeu

-That had almost certainly to do with the rivalry between him and his neighbour Johannes Janssonius, whose name strongly resembled.
+That almost certainly had to do with the rivalry between him and his neighbour Johannes Janssonius, whose name his own strongly resembled.

 By the addition of the name Blaeu, confusion was avoided.